 Matt has a background in advertising and marketing, having spent well over 30 years in leading agencies helping clients grow.
 He is the founder of Mindset, a marketing consultancy based in Bristol specialising in community insight and intelligence.
 He is also a director of P15, a specialist, insight-led media independent.

 As teenagers his children have both been active drama and performing arts students at Chew Valley School.
 “Performing arts run deep in our family,” says Matt.
 “I’ve spent half my life drumming in rock bands, whilst my wife trained as a professional dancer at Arts Educational School in London, and later in her career was part of the management team at Northern Ballet Theatre.

 “I believe Valley Arts gives a much-needed boost to the performing arts in our part of the world, and that can only ever be a good thing.”

 The Stewart family have lived in the Chew Valley since 2000.
 When not working, Matt can be found hill-walking or listening to a constant diet of BBC R4 and Radio 6 Music.

-Camilla became involved with Valley Arts after attending a couple of the fundraising events with her husband and two young girls and agreed to become a trustee earlier this year.
+Camilla became involved with Valley Arts after attending a couple of the fundraising events with her husband and two young girls.

 Patrick has recently retired after a long career in Change and IT Management, working for major corporations including AXA, Somerfield and Thomas Cook.
 He has delivered many complex programmes with responsibility for strategic planning, project management, financial control and governance.